Why do you need the 192.168.1.1 IP Address?

 A passive attacker can either randomly or selectively compromise a fraction of nodes, extract all their keys, and access the relayed communication, but the compromised nodes do not misbehave in the protocol execution.

-- An attacker will select such a position within the network so that neighbouring nodes only know the keys known to the attacker – there are the following defenses:
+- will select such a position within the network so that neighbouring nodes only know the keys known to the attacker – there are the following defenses: